GokulArumugam/spotify-data-streaming/README.md

 - **Azure SQL:** For detailed analysis, utilizing Azure's relational database service
 - **Tableau:** For visualizing and reporting insights
 - **Python scripting:** For specific functionalities

-### B. Justification for Selecting Each Tool

-My decision to exclusively utilize Azure services stems from a deeply personal motivation – the pursuit of the Azure Data Engineering Associate certification.
-By immersing myself in Azure Data Factory, Dataflows, Databricks, and SQL, I ensure seamless integration within the Azure environment.
-This strategic choice aligns with the specific objectives of the certification, contributing not only to a comprehensive understanding of Azure's data services but also to the practical application of this knowledge within a real-world project.

 ## Architecture Diagram